redux-saga/redux-saga/docs/advanced/FutureActions.md

 # Pulling future actions

 Until now we've used the helper function `takeEvery` in order to spawn a new task on each incoming action.
-This mimics somewhat the behavior of `redux-thunk`: each time a Component, for example, invoke a `fetchProducts` Action Creator, the Action Creator will displatch a thunk to execute the control flow.
+This mimics somewhat the behavior of redux-thunk: each time a Component, for example, invokes a `fetchProducts` Action Creator, the Action Creator will dispatch a thunk to execute the control flow.

 In reality, `takeEvery` is just a helper function built on top of the lower level and more powerful API.
 In this section we'll see a new Effect, `take`, which makes it possible to build complex